FlightControl-Master/slate/source/includes/Core.Cargo.md

 # Core.Cargo Module
-**Core** -- Management of CARGO logistics, that can be transported from and to transportation carriers.
+**(R2.1) Core** -- Management of CARGO logistics, that can be transported from and to transportation carriers.

 ![Banner Image](/includes/Pictures/CARGO/Dia1.JPG)